eleda77/eleda77.github.io/docs/vocab_list.md

 **gelid** - icy; extremely cold

 **gimlet** - a small T-shaped tool with a screw-tip for boring holes

+**glaucous** - of a dull grayish-green or blue color; covered with a powdery bloom like that on grapes

 **glazier** - a person whose profession is fitting glass into windows and doors